Partner highlights

 Purina Europe's support for global bycatch mitigation

-How Purina Europe's interest in supply chain improvements led to a collaboration with SFP to reduce global bycatch.
+How Purina Europe's interest in protecting ocean ecosystems and supply chain improvements led to a collaboration with SFP to reduce global bycatch.

-What Purina did know was that they were buying a lot of tuna, and that tuna fisheries have a lot of issues related to bycatch, which is the capture of non-target species during fishing.
-So they decided that they would like to broadly address bycatch issues in tuna fisheries – and beyond – whether or not they were a part of the Purina supply chain.
+What Purina Europe did know was that bycatch, which is the capture of non-target species during fishing, is a significant problem with serious impacts on ocean biodiversity.
+So they decided that they would like to broadly address bycatch issues in fisheries related to their upstream supply chain.

 “If only there was a centralized hub…”